seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IMOGEN**
 No, no: alack,
-I’ll tell you, sir, in private, if you please
+I'll tell you, sir, in private, if you please
 To give me hearing.

 **CYMBELINE**